rolim520/Nine-Tiles-Panic-Solver/README.md

 # Nine Tiles Panic Solver

 This repository contains a comprehensive solver and analysis suite for the board game **Nine Tiles Panic**.
-The primary goal is to exhaustively generate every possible valid board configuration (~2.9 billion of them) and then perform a deep analysis to find the single "best" solution for any given combination of scoring cards.
+The primary goal is to exhaustively generate every possible valid board configuration.
+After a massive search, a total of **2,922,907,648** unique solutions were found (ignoring the 4 board rotations that are physically identical).
+The project then performs a deep analysis on these solutions to find the single "best" configuration for any given combination of scoring cards.

 👉 You can try the interactive solution visualizer deployed on **GitHub Pages** here: [Nine Tiles Panic Solver Interface](https://rolim520.github.io/Nine-Tiles-Panic-Solver/)

+## Project at a Glance

+* **Objective**: To exhaustively find the single optimal 3x3 board layout for any combination of scoring objectives in the board game *Nine Tiles Panic*.
+* **Method**: A two-phase process involving a **parallelized backtracking solver** to generate all valid layouts, followed by a **large-scale data analysis** script using DuckDB to pre-calculate the best configuration for every scenario.
+* **Key Technologies**: Python (`multiprocessing`), DuckDB, and PyArrow (Parquet) for the backend solver; Brython and JavaScript for the interactive web UI.
+* **Result**: A total of **2,922,907,648** unique valid solutions were discovered.
+The optimal layout was found for all **2,625 scorable card combinations**.

 ![](./images/interface.png)

 ## Table of Contents

 1. [The Game: Nine Tiles Panic](#the-game-nine-tiles-panic)
 2. [The Goal: Finding the "Best" Town](#the-goal-finding-the-best-town)